"Solving" means finding missing sides and angles.

 This means we are given all three angles of a triangle, but no sides.

-A AAA triangle is impossible to solve further since there are is nothing to show us size ... we know the shape but not how big it is.
+AAA triangles are impossible to solve further since there are is nothing to show us size ... we know the shape but not how big it is.

 We need to know at least one side to go further.
 See Solving "AAA" Triangles .

 This mean we are given two angles of a triangle and one side, which is not the side adjacent to the two given angles.